AlbionsRefuge/bubbles-faq/customization.md

 point[2] * fontSizeMultiplier,
 ```

 But if you want to change only size of the dots - feel free to do that as well.
-If you want to make size two times bigger your code should look like this:
+If you want to make dots two times bigger your code should look like this:

 ```
 if (document.alphabet.hasOwnProperty(cc_hex)) {